Merbein: Sport

 The town has an Australian Rules football team competing in the Sunraysia Football League.

 Sporting clubs include the Merbein Football and Netball Club (Magpies) based at Kenny Park, the Merbein South Cricket Club and Saints Baseball Club both based at Chaffey Park, Mildura City Soccer Club, as well as the Merbein Cobras Basketball club.
 Merbein also has recreational and sporting facilities such as football, cricket and soccer grounds, a swimming pool, lawn bowling and croquet greens, tennis and netball courts, a golf club and formed walking tracks at the Merbein Common.

 Other sporting groups are located in the area including tennis, swimming, Tae Kwon Do, and soccer.

 Golfers play at the Merbein Golf Club course on McEdward Street.

+The Merbein Cobras is the town club in the MBA (Mildura Basketball Association) that trains at Merbein P-10 College.

 Education

 Students from Prep through to year 10 attend Merbein P-10 College.
 The school underwent improvements after it was converted in 2013 from a High school (years 7 to year 10), into a Prep to year 10.
 Prior to the redevelopment there were three small primary school campuses, located at Merbein, Merbein West, Merbein South.
 These sites have since been abandoned, and all students are located at the previous Merbein Secondary College Campus.